palacharlanarendra/photo-compressor/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-In many situations we are not able to download the videos from youtube.
+In many situations we are unable to compress multi-format picture with one compressor.
 So, here we are.

- - Open the terminal and navigate to the project folder where the code.js file is visible.
+ - Open the terminal and navigate to the project folder where the index.js file is visible.
- - Execute `node code.js` command.
+ - Execute `start index.js` command.
  - Run the localhost:5000 in the browser.
  - Select the image which you want to reduce.
- - click on the submit and email it will sent to your email address with reduce size
+ - click on the submit and email it will sent to your email address with additional info with

 _For more examples, please refer to the [Documentation](https://example.com)_